 NEW TO AIRBNB?
-Get £30 off your first booking!
+Get $30/£30 off your first booking with this discount code

 The ‘Blue Train’ links with Tunis Sidi Bou Said and the nearby Carthage ruins.
 Trains leave Tunis Marine TGM station in the Ville Nouvelle every 15 mins, take 35 minutes to Sidi Bou Said, and cost around 2 dinars.

 TOURS TO SIDI BOU SAID

 It’s not really necessary to take a tour to Sidi Bou Said as the train is very easy to use and.
 That said, if you’re only in Tunis for a short amount of time and want to pack a lot into one then tours are available which include nearby sites such as the Bardo Museum, Carthage, or a guided tour of Tunis Medina.

 I was lucky enough to visit Sidi Bou Said before the Arab Spring whilst sailing across the Mediterranean with the Phoenician Ship Expedition.

 The UK Government has now declared most of Tunisia safe for travel again*, following improvements in security in the main tourist areas.
 Previously it had advised against all non-essential travel following terrorist attacks in 2015.